MiriamT/learn-react/session1.md

 It should print `v2.x.x`.

-### 5. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) plugin for Chrome
+### 4. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) plugin for Chrome

-Most web developers use Chrome, and most React developers use the React Devtools plugin.
-It will make your life easier.
+This will make your life easier when debugging issues in your React app.

 ## Create a new React application

-Use [Create React App](https://create-react-app.dev/) to create a new React app called demo-app:
+Use [Create React App](https://create-react-app.dev/) to create a new React app called react-demo-app:

 ```
-> npx create-react-app demo-app
+> npx create-react-app react-demo-app
-> cd demo-app
+> cd react-demo-app
 > npm start
 ```